WebKit/Documentation/Sources/WebKit/WebKit.docc/InDepth/MediaSourceExtensions.md

 The Media Source Extensions specification defines a set of classes which allows clients to implement their own loading, buffering, and variant switching behavior, as opposed to requiring the UA to handle same.

-Clients `fetch()` media initialization segments and media segments, typically subsets of a single [fragmented MP4 file](https://www.w3.org/TR/mse-byte-stream-format-isobmff/) or [WebM file](https://www.w3.org/TR/mse-byte-stream-format-webm/), and append those segments into a SourceBuffer object, which is associated with a HTMLMediaElement through a [MediaSource](#mediasource) object.
+Clients `fetch()` media initialization segments and media segments, typically subsets of a single [fragmented MP4 file](https://www.w3.org/TR/mse-byte-stream-format-isobmff/) or [WebM file](https://www.w3.org/TR/mse-byte-stream-format-webm/), and append those segments into a SourceBuffer object, which is associated with a HTMLMediaElement through a <doc:MediaSourceExtensions#MediaSource> object.

 ## Relevant Classes